OlivierLD/raspberry-coffee/Project.Trunk/REST.clients/REST.assembler/README.md

 For example:
 > Note: We provide here a simple `sensors.yaml`, as an example.
 This is the file the `gradle` task below will start from.

-- From the directory this page you're reading lives in, run <!-- TODO Updte to OAS 3.0 -->
+- From the directory this page you're reading lives in, run the nodeJs generation:
 ```
- $ ../../../gradlew swaggerNode
+ $ openapi-generator generate --generator-name nodejs-express-server --input-spec yaml/sample.yaml --output nodejs
 ```
-Among others, this will generate in its `node` directory a `package.json`.
+Among others, this will generate in its `nodejs` directory a `package.json`.
 Assuming you've installed NodeJS in your environment, do a
 ```
- $ cd generated/node
+ $ cd nodejs
  $ npm install
 ```
 followed by a